Cocker Spaniel

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and cataracts.
+Cocker Spaniels sit in the medium-size category, shed at a moderate level, and carry documented risk for ear infections and cataracts — those three factors drive most of the daily-care decisions.

 What to Expect

 Few breeds combine steady enthusiasm with the Cocker Spaniel's distinctive character quite so effectively.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level